 \subsection{Encryption of data at rest}

-A second element of enforcing the security model, particularly rules \hyperref[rule:1]{\circled{1} (multi-party consent)} and \hyperref[rule:3]{\circled{3} (compatibility)}, is required when the main system kernel is not running or is bypassed (e.g.\ by reading directly from non-volatile storage).
+A second element of enforcing the security model, particularly rules \hyperref[rule:1]{\circled{1} (multi-party authorization)} and \hyperref[rule:3]{\circled{3} (compatibility)}, is required when the main system kernel is not running or is bypassed (e.g.\ by reading directly from non-volatile storage).

 Full Disk Encryption (FDE) uses a credential protected key to encrypt the entire user data partition.
 FDE was introduced in Android~5.0, and while effective against [T.P2], it had a number of shortcomings.
-Core device functionality (such as emergency dialer, accessibility services, and alarms) were inaccessible until password entry.
+Core device functionality, such as incoming calls, accessibility services, and alarms, were inaccessible until password entry\footnote{Note that very limited functionality included only an emergency dialer for outgoing emergency calls, as this did not depend on availability of the data partition.}.
 Multi-user support introduced in Android~6.0 still required the password of the primary user before disk access.

-These shortcomings were mitigated by File Based Encryption (FBE) introduced in Android~7.0.
-On devices with TEE or TRH, all keys are derived within these secure environments, entangling the user knowledge factor with hardware-bound random numbers that are inaccessible to the Android kernel and components above.\footnote{A detailed specification and analysis of key entanglement is subject to related work and currently in progress.
-A reference to this detail will be added to a later version of this paper.} FBE allows individual files to be tied to the credentials of different users, cryptographically protecting per-user data on shared devices [T.P4].
+These shortcomings were mitigated by File Based Encryption (FBE), introduced in Android~7.0.
+On devices with TEE or TRH, all keys are derived within these secure environments, entangling the user knowledge factor with hardware-bound random numbers that are inaccessible to the Android kernel and components above.
+FBE allows individual files to be tied to the credentials of different users, cryptographically protecting per-user data on shared devices [T.P4].
 Devices with FBE also support a feature called \emph{Direct Boot} which enables access to emergency dialer, accessibility services, alarms, and receiving calls all before the user inputs their credentials.